 The Weatherneck System Balaclava completely covers the back of your neck with its unique “mullet,” and the face mask completely covers your throat.
 It fits smoothly under a helmet, soft and comfortable.
 Invented and manufactured in the USA, this is a truly premium cycling balaclava; also ideal for all outdoor sports.

 You can read a full review of the Weatherneck System Balaclava here.
 And below, the inventor of the Weatherneck System shows what it does:

 We hope this information helps you to stay dry and warm while cycling in rainy weather!
 And if these reviews help you to find the right product, please be so kind as to click on the affiliate links to purchase them.
 This is the only way we can get paid for our work, and it costs you nothing at all.

-Need More Choices in Cycling Gear?
+Need More Choices for the Best Waterproof Cycling Gear?

 Check out our Popular “7 of the Best” Series, which feature in-depth comparisons of 7 of the best in class for essential cycling gear.
 Clicking on any of the slides below will take you to the post you want.
 Otherwise, the post continues after the slide show!

 Did you enjoy this post or find it helpful?
 If so, please support our blog!